Wenhuy/try/README.md

 ### Changes between Storyboard and the Final Implementation

-But because of the time constrain, we decided to do a simplified version of this interactive visualization.
+Because of the time constrain, we decided to do a simplified version of this interactive visualization.
 We don't have the display options in the upper right corner and no interactive map.
 Instead, we have two bar chart.
 The main bar chart is to show the total number of trips by date.
 The complementary chart is to show the duration of the trip.